msevi/TidyTuesdays/README.md

 -   learn from each other
 -   do (some) research outside our own and have fun!

 In this repo I will be documenting *my* contribution.
+In most folders, there will be an md file.
+If you'd like to have a human readable document click on this file, else you can download the Rmarkdown also within the folders and run the commands in your local computer.

 Disclaimer: Time spent on TidyTuesdays is limited to 3-5 hrs a week.
+The analyses/visualizations might not be the most sophisticated, but a lot of learning is happening! :)

 Please exercise caution and your own judgement if using any of the info herein.
+Also note, that some of the renderings are not faithfully reproduced when exported to a markdown file.

 So far I have looked at data about: